asmith9455/CarND-Behavioral-Cloning-P3/README.md

 ## How to write a README
 A well written README file can enhance your project and portfolio.
 Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).

+### Readme must contain (according to the rubric):

+1. the approach taken for deriving and designing a model architecture fit for solving the given problem
+2. provides sufficient details of the characteristics and qualities of the architecture, such as the type of model used, the number of layers, the size of each layer.
+Visualizations emphasizing particular qualities of the architecture are encouraged.
+3. describes how the model was trained and what the characteristics of the dataset are.
+Information such as how the dataset was generated and examples of images from the dataset must be included.